Overhead has become a key measuring tool

 - Overhead expenses include administration, employee salaries, and fundraising expenses.

 - Charity leaders who run multi-million dollar operations do not work for FREE.
-Learn about national charity CEO’s and their financial compensation at
+Learn about national charity CEO’s and their financial compensation from Charity Navigator's 2016 CEO Compensation Study, at

 - Spokane, the Journal of Business produces a list of "Largest Social-Service Nonprofits" in their annual Book of Lists,